 WHO (World Health Organisation) has declared the new strain of coronavirus as pandemic signaling that the virus will spread all over the world.

 Till now, the novel coronavirus is said to be an epidemic in many of the Indian states like Delhi, Haryana, Karnataka, Maharashtra, and Uttar Pradesh.
-Considering the situations, it is necessary to keep ourselves well informed and updated about the coronavirus (COVID-19) outbreak.
+Considering the situation, it is necessary to keep ourselves well informed and updated about the coronavirus (COVID-19) outbreak.

 What is a virus?

 A virus is a microscopic organism that can infect various living organisms including even bacteria.
 Viruses behave like living organisms only when they infect a host body.
 Outside the host body, viruses can’t grow, respond, or multiply.
 It can reproduce only in the living hosts.
 When a virus infects a host body, thousands of copies of the original virus are produced at an extraordinary rate.
-Hence, the viral infection spreads very rapidly.
+Hence, viral infection spreads very rapidly.

 What is coronavirus?

 In December 2019, the outbreak of the disease started in Wuhan, China caused by a new species of virus called novel coronavirus (SARS-CoV-2).
 The disease caused by SARS-CoV-2 is known as coronavirus disease 2019 (COVID-19).

 Coronaviruses are the group of virus families first identified in 1960.
 The coronaviruses cause respiratory diseases like severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS).
 They belong to the family of zoonotic viruses that means animals are the source of these viruses.
 The novel coronavirus to blame for the recent outbreak is called SARS-CoV-2.

 The person who contracts SARS-CoV-2 starts showing the symptoms between 2 to 14 days after infection.